 Science is in two minds.
 One train of thought wants desperately to keep treading the traditional tracks in searching for new truths.
 Another wants to open itself to a different way of thinking, an instinctive approach to a problem new to us, but nothing new to the Universe from which it came.
 We only have to hark back to history to remind ourselves that the Dark Ages was a time of great knowledge, almost all of which has been destroyed, when alchemists were treading boards between science and philosophy and intuition was a welcome addition to the quiver of arrows hunting for answers.

 Let's prepare new ground with a new approach.
 Let's trust our gut, knowing as we do that the outdated methods of working through quandaries have spent their reserves and have no more fertility left to give.
 We are all party to this journey, and we all have much to gain.
-There is also a lot to lose, if we continue to be swayed by commercial illusions and plentiful shekels of silver.
+There is also a lot to lose, if we continue to be swayed by plentiful shekels of silver.
 Time itself is bending with the space that circles round it.
 Time for us to bend to its will, and stop baulking at the shining light of darknesses we cannot see.

 Tonight I'm going to indulge in a flight of fancy, inspired by the fact that science fiction keeps on proving itself to be a reality it didn't know it was.
 I'm going to conjure a new particle.
 Well, if physicists can do it, why can't the rest of us?
 Enter the Petrino.